Kinvey/html5-sdk/README.md

+### **IMPORTANT: The Kinvey HTML5 SDK repository has now moved to: https://github.com/Kinvey/js-sdk/tree/master/packages/html5-sdk.
+Please go to this repository to submit issues and pull requests.**

 # Overview

 [Kinvey](http://www.kinvey.com) (pronounced Kin-vey, like convey) makes it ridiculously easy for developers to setup, use and operate a cloud backend for their mobile apps.
 They don't have to worry about connecting to various cloud services, setting up servers for their backend, or maintaining and scaling them.